Contents

 JEE is one of the most crucial entrance exams in India for engineering aspirants in India for the following reasons:

 Career Opportunities – Graduating from a top engineering institute enhances job prospects and offers better career opportunities in core engineering, research, and technology fields.
+Graduating from an IIT greatly increases the chances of professional growth as it can play an important role in professional branding and career positioning.

 How to prepare for JEE Advanced